What is a specialist fund?

 This means Specialist funds can vary a lot in terms of types and levels of risk, so make sure you understand a product fully by taking a look at the fund’s literature, notably the Key Investor Information Document.

 The performance of specialist areas of the market can be erratic and quite different to the broader stock market, for better or for worse.
 Investors should therefore take a long-term view and be prepared to accept the associated volatility.
-Specialist funds should generally be used as ‘satellite’ positions in a portfolio to complement more mainstream funds at the core.
+When considering the best fund to invest in, bear in mind Specialist funds should generally be used as ‘satellite’ positions in a portfolio to complement more mainstream funds at the core.

 Overall, here's how the actively-managed funds in the Specialist sector on our Preferred List got on over the past year, and over previous time periods, with commentary on each fund detailed below.